 As the planetarium is located within the UniSA STEM Unit there are often classes and tutorials in progress in adjacent rooms.
-We ask that visitors to the Planetarium please keep the noise level to a minimum as they enter the building and head up the stairs and while entering the planetarium.
+We ask that your student's noise level be kept to a minimum as they enter the building and head up the stairs and while entering the planetarium.

-- ◆ Please arrive 10-15mins before your scheduled session to allow patrons to use the toilet facilities and be ready in the foyer area on level 2 to begin at the allocated time. - ◆ Toilets are located on level 2, same level as the Planetarium, diagonally across the foyer. - When inside the planetarium we ask that everyone respect the equipment and chairs. - ◆ Please refer to the Booking Form for prices. - ◆ The Planetarium has a maximum seating capacity of 45 people. - ◆ Mobile phones should be turned off.
-No torches or other lights are allowed. - ♦ Be aware that the lights will be turned down and it will be dark for most of the session. - ◆ If you want to take photos inside the planetarium please ask the astronomy educator running your session. - ◆ A session lasts for approx. 60 minutes, extended sessions can be arranged prior to your visit with the Planetarium Coordinator. \extra charges will apply. - A parking information sheet is attached with the booking form. - ◆ There is a lift located in the building for access up to level 2.
+- ◆ Please arrive 10-15mins before your scheduled session to allow students to use the toilet facilities and be ready in the foyer area on level 2 to begin at the allocated time. - ◆ Toilets are located on level 2, same level as the Planetarium, diagonally across the foyer. - ♦ When inside the planetarium we ask that students respect the equipment and chairs. - ◆ Please refer to the Booking Form for prices. - ◆ The Planetarium has a maximum seating capacity of 45 people. - ◆ Mobile phones should be turned off.
+No torches or other lights are allowed. - ◆ Be aware that the lights will be turned down and it will be dark for most of the session. - ♦ If you want to take photos inside the planetarium please ask the astronomy educator running your session. - ◆ A session lasts for approx. 50 minutes, extended sessions can be arranged prior to your visit with the Planetarium Coordinator. extra charges will apply. - ◆ A parking information sheet is attached with the booking form. - ◆ There is a lift located in the building for access up to level 2.